10Nates/microcookie/README.md

 ### Note for npm users

-MicroCookie is not currently designed for browserify, webpack, or similar programs because it is already designed for the web.
-As such, you cannot import MicroCookie as a module.
+MicroCookie is not intentionally deigned for npm as it is already designed for the web.
+However, it is exported CJS-style pre-minification and should work as long as `document.cookie` is valid.

 <br>